 The Group has four share-based compensation plans, which are described below.
-For the fiscal years ended September 30, 2018 and 2017, compensation cost charged against income for continuing operations, excluding the offsetting impact of outstanding equity swaps, for those plans was approximately \$98 million and \$134 million, respectively, all of which was recorded in selling, general and administrative expenses.
+For the fiscal years ended September 30, 2019 and 2018, compensation cost charged against income for continuing operations, excluding the offsetting impact of outstanding equity swaps, for those plans was approximately \$103 million and \$89 million, respectively, all of which was recorded in selling, general and administrative expenses.

 The Group has elected to utilize the alternative transition method for calculating the tax effects of stock-based compensation.
-The total income tax benefit recognized for continuing operations in the consolidated statement of income for share-based compensation arrangements was approximately \$25 million and \$53 million for the fiscal years ended September 30, 2018 and 2017, respectively.
-The tax expense from the exercise and vesting of equity settled awards was \$3 million for the fiscal year ended September 30, 2018 and recorded as part of the income tax provision upon adoption of ASU 2016-09 during the first quarter of fiscal 2018.
-The tax benefit from the exercise and vesting of equity settled awards was \$4 million for the fiscal year ended 2017 and was recorded in capital in excess of par value.
+The total income tax benefit recognized for continuing operations in the consolidated statement of income for share-based compensation arrangements was approximately \$26 million and \$22 million for the fiscal years ended September 30, 2019 and 2018, respectively.
+The tax expense from the exercise and vesting of equity settled awards was \$6 million and \$3 million for the fiscal years ended September 30, 2019 and 2018, respectively, and recorded as part of the income tax provision upon adoption of ASU 2016-09 during the first quarter of fiscal 2018.
 The Group does not settle stock options granted under share-based payment arrangements to cash.